albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Departure Runway| Set Departure Runway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Selecting a departure runway also adds a departure flight plan leg depicting the extended runway center line.
+The length of the extended center line can be adjusted in the dialog window.
 See :doc:`CUSTOMPROCEDURE` for more information.

 The text of this menu item varies depending if the airport is already the departure in the flight